Looking for a Supanote alternative?

 You want the same case to move from the note into a worksheet or session prep.

-You want 10 free typed notes first, and unlimited tools at $29/mo instead of $90/mo.
+You want 10 free typed notes with no account first, and $29/mo for the rest of the workflow instead of $90/mo.

 Common Questions